WyattBlue/auto-editor/README.md

  - [Blog](https://auto-editor.com/blog)

 ## Copyright
 Auto-Editor is under the [Public Domain](https://github.com/WyattBlue/auto-editor/blob/master/LICENSE) and includes all directories besides the ones listed below.
-Auto-Editor was created by [these people.](https://github.com/WyattBlue/auto-editor/blob/master/AUTHORS.md)
+Auto-Editor was created by [these people.](https://auto-editor.com/blog/thank-you-early-testers)

 ae-ffmpeg is under the [LGPLv3 License](https://github.com/WyattBlue/auto-editor/blob/master/auto_editor/ffmpeg/LICENSE.txt).
-The FFmpeg and FFprobe programs were created by the FFmpeg team and purposely compiled by WyattBlue for use in auto-editor.
+The ffmpeg and ffprobe programs were created by the FFmpeg team.